-- 3. Honoring your configuration in the inventory Settings page to make ILMT the source of truth for IBM PVU sub-capacity licensing (that is, the Enable frequent hardware scanning for IBM PVU license calculations is not selected), at the next full license reconciliation FlexNet Manager Suite provides special behaviors: - It imports the ILMT data from the staging tables, and integrates it for presentation within your overall inventory and license compliance picture. - FlexNet Manager Suite creates IBM PVU license records that replicate the license data imported from ILMT.
-One way to identify license records created in this way is to check the History tab of the license properties, where the Created by field displays the operator name followed by (Auto generated).

-Note: FlexNet Manager Suite does not recalculate individual device consumption imported from ILMT on these licenses, but simply attaches the values calculated by ILMT.
+- 3. Honoring your configuration in the inventory Settings page to make ILMT the source of truth for IBM PVU subcapacity licensing (that is, the Enable frequent hardware scanning for IBM PVU license calculations is not selected), at the next full license reconciliation FlexNet Manager Suite provides special behaviors: - It imports the ILMT data from the staging tables, and integrates it for presentation within your overall inventory and license compliance picture. - FlexNet Manager Suite creates IBM PVU license records that replicate the consumption data imported from ILMT.
+One way to identify license records created in this way is to check the History tab of the license properties, where the Created by field displays the operator name followed by (Auto generated). - Note: FlexNet Manager Suite does not recalculate individual device consumption imported from ILMT on these licenses, but simply attaches the values calculated by ILMT.
 In addition, any manual entry in the Overridden consumption column (on the Consumption tab of the license properties) is ignored for rows where Calculated by displays ILMT.
-Think of this as a "copy/paste" operation from ILMT into the license properties in FlexNet Manager Suite - nothing changes the consumption figures calculated by, and imported from, ILMT for each individual inventory device.
+Think of this as a "copy/paste" operation from ILMT into the license properties in FlexNet Manager Suite nothing changes the consumption figures calculated by, and imported from, ILMT for each individual inventory device.

-🎐 Important: Licenses created in this way are still 'live' license records, just like all others.
+9 Important: Licenses created in this way are still 'live' license records, just like all others.
 As examples:

-- It is possible for an inventory device that is not imported from ILMT to become attached to an imported license where this is the best match for installation data.
+- It is possible for an inventory device that is not imported from ILMT to become attached to an autogenerated license where this license provides the best fit for its installation data.
 Naturally, this impacts the total consumption on the license, since, while all consumption for individual inventory devices imported from ILMT remains the same as recorded in ILMT, the additional device(s) increase the total consumption on the license.
 You can correct this, if it happens and is not the desired result, by creating a clone license with a changed name (for example, adding from FNMS inventory to the license name) and using group assignments or individual allocations to prioritize these non-ILMT devices onto this separate license record. - You can still apply an exemption to an inventory device in such a license.
 Naturally, if you did this in FlexNet Manager Suite but not in ILMT, you would produce different totals in the two products: the consumption for the inventory device is still imported from ILMT, but that amount is exempted from the license total in one product and not the other.
 Best practice (in this mode) is to make such configuration changes only in ILMT, your chosen source of truth.
 The next import into FlexNet Manager Suite causes the records there to be updated appropriately, because devices exempted in ILMT provide an individual consumption figure of zero.
 (The exemption settings themselves are also imported from ILMT, and are automatically displayed in FlexNet Manager Suite as Covered by reLated product for the appropriate devices in the Consumption tab of the license properties.
-If you are transitioning from ILMT to FlexNet Manager Suite, you will use these exemptions as the basis for setting your own exemptions within FlexNet Manager Suite, as detailed in Additional Transition Steps.) - FlexNet Manager Suite may also create or update other records as required to keep data aligned.
-For example, if an application is reported from ILMT that has not previously been identified from inventory within your enterprise (and the application exists in the Application Recognition Library [ARL]), an application record is linked to the license on import.
+If you are transitioning from ILMT to FlexNet Manager Suite, you will use these exemptions as the basis for setting your own exemptions within

+FlexNet Manager Suite, as detailed in Additional Transition Steps.)